 I may even forgo the hard copy holiday cards this year, a downshift that I have been contemplating for a while.
 I will be deliberate and conscious about what activities truly bring me and my family joy.

 5. I want this winter break to be about gratitude.

-Because we’ve all lost some pretty big things this year – and we are lucky if it has only been normalcy, large celebrations, and time with extended family.
+Because we’ve all lost some pretty big things these last two years — and we are lucky if it has only been normalcy, large celebrations, and time with extended family.
 Many have lost so much more.
 But we have also gained clarity and focus.